danitt/monmon/README.md

 2. `cargo run`

 ## Installation
-To make this app globally accessible, you can either drop the binary in your $PATH, or use `cargo`'s handy install command from the root of this project: `cargo install --path .`
+To make this app globally accessible, you can either download the compiled binary from Releases and drop it in your $PATH, or use `cargo`'s handy install command from the root of this project: `cargo install --path .`

-You will then be able to run commands from your terminal from any directory, e.g. `$ monmon watch`
+You will then be able to run commands from your terminal from any directory, e.g. `$ monmon --blacklist="samsung" watch`

 ## Commands
 - `monmon` - the default command; shoves everything to your primary display and exits.
-- `monmon watch` - runs continually; will only move windows to the primary display if it detects a blacklisted monitor being plugged in (see [quick start](#quick-start))
+- `monmon watch` - runs continually; will only move windows to the primary display if it detects a blacklisted monitor being plugged in (see [flags](#flags))
+  - e.g. `monmon --blacklist="samsung" watch`

+## Flags
+- `--blacklist, -b` - a comma-separated list of display/monitor names to trigger moving windows to primary display
+  - Note: this may also be supplied as an environment variable `BLACKLIST_DISPLAYS`

 ## Running as Background Service
 1. First make sure you have [installed](#installation) the `monmon` binary.
-2. Determine the global installation path with `which monmon`
-3. Run `BLACKLIST_DISPLAYS="[comma-separated-displays]" monmon install [path-to-binary]`
+2. Run `monmon --blacklist="[comma-separated-displays]" install`
 _Note: the background service can be uninstalled with `monmon uninstall`_